animator/learn-python/contrib/ds-algorithms/queue.md

 </div><br>

-**Example 2:** If the queue contains elements like the one shown below, then a for loop is started that runs from the front item to the last (rear) item.
+**Example 2:** If the queue contains elements like the one shown below, then a for loop is started that runs from the front item to the last item.

 <div style="text-align:center;">
 <div style="display:inline-flex;">